SmartThingsDIY/esp32-smart-cube/README.md

-# Smart Desktop Cube DIY with ESP32
+# DIY version of the Aqara cube - DIY with ESP32 and Home-Assistant

 This DIY smart cube sits on your desk and provides ability to automate everything around you via quick shortcuts.